 How much historical data do I receive for a new Topic?

-Three days of data is pulled automatically.
+Three days of data is pulled automatically for all networks except Instagram.
 This should give you enough data to decide if your Topic is setup properly.

 How far can data be backfilled?

 YouTube, Tumblr: Sampling all time, but less data as time goes on

 Twitter: New tweets brought in within 1 to 2 minutes of creation.